XoopsDocs/xoops-2.5.9-install-upgrade/en/book/firststeps/email.md

 - **PHP Mail()** - the easiest way, if it is available.
 Depends on the system *sendmail* program.
 - **sendmail** - An industrial strength option, but often targeted for SPAM by exploiting weaknesses in other software.
 - **SMTP** - Simple Mail Transfer Protocol is not usually available in new hosting accounts due to security concerns and potential for abuse.
-It has largely been replaces with SMTP Auth.
+It has largely been replaced with SMTP Auth.
 - **SMTP Auth** - SMTP with Authorization is usually prefered over plain SMTP.
 In this case XOOPS connects directly to the mail server in a more secure manner.

 ### SMTP Hosts